Accomplishments

 Trailblazer in Advancing Mental Health, Boris Lawrence Henson Foundation

-Community Healer Award, Community Healing Network (now The Global Circle for Reparations & Healing)
+Community Healer Award, Community Healing Network (The Global Circle for Reparations & Healing)

 Mary McLeod Bethune/Carter G. Woodson Award, National Council of Black Studies